Cinfig/Microbiome---WGS---FIM/README.md

                later steps.

-6. Connect_species_with_functionality.py
+5. Connect_species_with_functionality.py

-      This python module has 3 functions and after launching the script the user need to select which function to run.
+      This python module has 4 functions and after launching the script the user need to select which function to run.

-         -'1' find_species_id(): This function connects the species names of the species data exported from MGnify to the species ID.
-Firstly, the script looks for exact name match,                                       secondly it looks for the '.sp' not exact name match, and ifnally it looks for the not exact match based on the species' genus name.
+         -'1' find_species_id_offline(): This function connects the species names of the species data exported from MGnify to the species ID.
+It runs offline using an exported NCBI data dump.
+Firstly, the script looks for exact name match,                                       secondly it looks for the '.sp' not exact name match, and finally it looks for the not exact match based on the species' genus name.

                Input files: